Fermat-ORG/fermat-framework/README.md

 * No centralized point to be attacked.
 * Multiple identities and roles per user.
 * Device Private Network concept.
-* Pocket Money concept and a multi-signature vault owned by the DPN.
+* Pocket Money concept and a Multi-Signature Vault owned by the DPN concept.
 * Reviews and Reputation concepts.